 Excellent musicianship is a given–good ear, developed technique and gestural language, good rehearsal techniques, knowledge of history and repertoire.
 Beyond that?
 Inter- and intra-personal skills, a willingness to take risks, a hard worker, positive attitude (no whiners allowed), an entrepreneurial spirit, an independent, intelligent thinker and doer, a reader, a team player, a good heart, someone who is interested in and active in areas other than music, someone who will go out and change the wind band world in a significant way.
 How are you different than everyone else who wants a graduate degree?
 What needs to change in the wind band world?
 How are you going to change it?

-We in the colleagiate wind band world have been and continue to confer many DMA degrees in "wind conducting."
+We in the collegiate wind band world have been and continue to confer many DMA degrees in "wind conducting."
 Will there be collegiate jobs out there for all of those DMAs?
 Maybe, maybe not.
 What makes you special?
-Talent, passion, and hard work are not enough any more.
+Talent, passion, and hard work are not enough anymore.

 Do I need to have teaching experience to be accepted into the graduate program?